kjayres/AMP-DFM/README.md

 The code for this repo and the generative model is largely based on the work of Chen et al. and Lipman et al. The design of the antimicrobial activity classifiers is based on the work of Soares et al. and Szymczak et al. The design of the haemolysis classifier is based on the work of Capecchi et al.

-If this code is of any interest, you may want to read the relevant papers:
+If this code is of any use, you may be interested in the relevant papers:

 ```bibtex
 @misc{chen2025multiobjectiveguideddiscreteflowmatching,